Vipera: Blending Visual and LLM-Driven Guidance for Systematic Auditing of Text-to-Image Generative AI: Discussion

 \section{Discussion}

-Based on our results, in this section we discuss opportunities to better support the design, development, and evaluation of AI auditing tools that enable more systematic auditing.
+Based on our results, this section discusses opportunities to enhance the support for the design, development, and evaluation of AI auditing tools that facilitate more systematic auditing.
 In particular, we highlight how visual guidance can scaffold auditors before, during, and after their work by making complex results more interpretable and actionable.
 We also examine how AI-driven inspirations and guidance can be designed to better adapt to users’ goals, drawing on our empirical findings.
-In addition, we shed light on best practices for integrating different forms of guidance to support human–AI collaboration in auditing.
+Additionally, we provide insights into best practices for integrating various forms of guidance to support human–AI collaboration in auditing.
 Finally, we discuss the potential to embed tools like Vipera into on-the-ground responsible AI workflows in industry settings and beyond.
 Together, these opportunities outline design directions for building future auditing tools capable of scaling to the complexity and diversity of generative AI systems, while enhancing and complementing auditors’ capacity of sensemaking AI outputs at scale.